gptscript-ai/search/README.md

 No API key is required to use this tool.

+Google Chrome must be installed, because this tool uses it in headless mode in the background, via the [chromedp](https://github.com/chromedp/chromedp) library.

 ### Google

 The `google` and `google-image` tools return search results from the [Google Custom Search JSON API](https://developers.google.com/custom-search/v1/overview).